 Those trips to Target or purchases from Amazon are considered day-to-day transactions that should be entered in the tracker.

 Gas fill-ups are considered a day-to-day expenses.
 This is because using a car is voluntary for some people who could use a bike, the bus or the subway to get to work.
 Also, gas expenses can vary based on extra-curricular travel.
 But, if you feel you need to budget some amount for gas as a recurring expenses so you don’t accidentally spend your Allowance and have nothing set aside to fill up the tank and go to work, then it’s okay to estimate the amount will spend on gas and enter it as a recurring expense.

 Day-to-day items can also include irregular income like bonuses, birthday money from Grandma, or income from a side job.
 If this income is not included as a recurring item then you get to decide how to use it.
 You may decide to pay off debt, put that money into savings, or simply spend it.
 If you’d like to spend the money, simply add the amount you’d like to spend as an income transaction within Weekly.
 This will increase your Safe-to-Spend amount.

-Your Weekly Safe-To-Spend is calculated from figuring out what is left over after you subtract your recurring expenses from your recurring income.
-Your Weekly Safe-To-Spend is added to your Safe-to-Spend amount at the beginning of your week, and your day-to-day expenses are taken out of it when you enter them manually or by download them from your bank or credit card inside the Tracker.
+Your Weekly Spending Limit is calculated from figuring out what is left over after you subtract your recurring expenses from your recurring income.
+Your Weekly Spending Limit is added to your Safe-to-Spend amount at the beginning of your week, and your day-to-day expenses are taken out of it when you enter them manually or by download them from your bank or credit card inside the Tracker.
 By breaking down finances into weekly chunks, Weekly makes spending easier to manage.
-By staying focused only on spending less than your Safe-To-Spend, you’ll be able to spend confidently knowing everything has been factored into that number.
+By staying focused only on spending less than your Safe-to-Spend, you’ll be able to spend confidently knowing everything has been factored into that number.